 Generally speaking, it will be obvious.
 If your line has severe damage, it’s better to chuck it out than attempt to repair it.
 Likewise, if your fluorocarbon fishing line is stretched, tight, bent, or otherwise warped, it won’t return to its former glory, no matter how hard you try.
 Throw it out.

 That said, regardless of your fishing line’s expected life span, it isn’t meant to last forever.
 Replacing your line frequently— even if it’s not damaged— could improve your overall fishing experience (and it might just help you catch more fish!).

 Final Thoughts on Making Fishing Line Last

 Fishing line can last you anywhere from a few months to decades — it’s up to you and the line you choose, as well as the steps you take to preserve it.
-With proper storage, handling and maintenance, you could save a ton on money on replacements.
+With proper storage, handling, and maintenance, you could save a ton of money on replacements.
 More importantly, you’ll decrease opportunities for big ones that got away on account of faulty lines.